The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 __But wait!
 Maybe we could put a stop to this murder!__

-We command Nintendo to stop the SMM1 murder, and __POOF!__ It's all gone!
+We command Nintendo to stop the SMM1 murder, and __POOF!__ The murder's all gone!